cis5710/cis5710-homework/hw6-axilmem/hw6-axilmem.md

-# Homework 6: Datapath with AXI-Lite Memory
+# Homework 6: Pipelined Datapath with AXI-Lite Memory

 In this homework you will build a more realistic memory that communicates via the AXI4-Lite interface, and then integrate that memory with your pipelined datapath from HW5.
 There is only a single submission for this homework, though we decompose the assignment into 3 key steps below.

 ## Step 1: AXI-Lite Memory

 First, you will need to build your AXI4-Lite memory module, completing the starter code given in the `MemoryAxiLite` module.
 The [official AXI4-Lite specification from ARM](https://www.arm.com/architecture/system-architectures/amba/amba-4) is a valuable and accessible resource.
-There are both simplifications and restrictions with respect to the official AXI4-Lite (hereafter AXIL for simplicity) specification that you can/should make in your design.
+There are both simplifications and complications with respect to the official AXI4-Lite (hereafter AXIL for simplicity) specification that you can/should make in your design.

-**Simplifications**
+### Simplifications

 Your AXIL memory can assume that `AWADDR` and `WDATA`/`WSTRB` will appear together in the same cycle.
 In the official AXIL spec, they can appear independently and must be buffered internally until both are received.